Sow your Gold in Terra Alba Foliata. Atalanta Fugiens’ sixth emblem displays why Alchemy is called celestial cultivation.

 Gold has to be dissolved in Mercurius Philosophorum.
 The very operation that so many think to be easily accomplished by Aqua Regia (2).
-Here we are talking about cultivation, farmers and soil.
+Here we are talking about cultivation, farmers, and soil.
 Not a simple molecular or atomic disposition.
-What a farmer work is for?
-To crop a hugely augmented measure of a specie in comparison with the tiny amount of seeds required.
-So our gold is not only to be dissolved, but be yielded.
-And this may result in an ethic challenge for alchemists and lead to an Alchemy misinterpretation at large.
-As a matter of fact Alchemy bad reputation has been ascribed to its gold making art reputation.
+What a farmer’s work is for?
+To crop a hugely augmented measure of specie compared to the tiny amount of seeds required.
+So our gold is not only to be dissolved but be yielded.
+And this may result in an ethical challenge for alchemists and lead to an Alchemy misinterpretation at large.
+Alchemy’s bad reputation has been ascribed to its gold-making art reputation.
 Indeed someone seems to have cash on it in the past.
 Flamel doesn’t perturb himself to confess it, for example.
-And Philalethes too sometimes overtly speaks about his wealth.
+And Philalethes, too, sometimes overtly speaks about his wealth.
 This is neither celestial nor philosophic.
 But, as I previously said, there’s no worse person than an alchemist.
 Contemporary researchers give the impression to be more spiritual than ancient ones.
 So listen from Canseliet on the topic: “ when this gold is perfectly calcined and elevated to snow clarity, it acquires a natural sympathy to astral gold whose it becomes a real magnet and focuses on itself a great measure of astral gold”, l’Alchimie Expliqueé sur ses Textes Classiques, Paris 1972.
 First of all: what does Canseliet mean for Gold?
 Metallic Gold or Philosophers Gold (3)?
-Let’s for the moment have progress on the easier way, that of metallic gold.
-Indeed also Philosophers Gold ( Azoth at large and Red Sulphur in particular) may be sown in……Azoth, but this will be the subject of next posts.
+Let’s, for the moment, progress on the easier way, that of metallic gold.
+Indeed, Philosophers Gold ( Azoth at large and Red Sulphur in particular) may be sown in… Azoth, but this will be the subject of the next posts.

-When depositing a book in a fireplace it is soon brought to folii ( sheets) or to an ash laminar structure.
-This is the reason Materia Tertia or raw matter, in dry way, is sometimes represented as a book to be opened.
+When depositing a book in a fireplace, it is soon brought to folii ( sheets) or a laminar ash structure.
+This is why Materia Tertia, or raw matter, in a dry path, is sometimes represented as a book to be opened.
 Terra Foliata Alba o white earth is the achieving of Mercurius Philosophorum from Mercurius or Dianae or Secret Fire finally extracted from raw matter or Universal Solvent or Spirit.
-Then Hermaprodite, that’s to say a Mercurius that maintains solving ( female) and adds fixity ( male) qualities.
-In dry way it is also represented as a white lamb or a white wool or a white beard.
-In wet way Mercurius Philosophorum is an even more aerated version of a too much volatile Mercurius.
-In wet way the suitable soil will have a more earth-like consistence, but still be mentioned as Terra Alba Foliata.
+Then, Hermaphrodite, that’s to say a Mercurius maintains solving ( female) and adds fixity ( male) qualities.
+In a dry path, it is also represented as a white lamb or white wool, or a white beard.
+In a wet way, Mercurius Philosophorum is an even more aerated version of a too much volatile Mercurius.
+In a wet way, the suitable soil will have a more earth-like consistency but still be mentioned as Terra Alba Foliata.

 Now we are ready to return to Atalanta Fugiens latin epigram.
 Verbatim: Ruricolae pingui mandant sua femina terrae, Farmers sow their puffy feminine soil ( pinguis means fat or puffy, inflated, which is our alchemical case)

-“Philosophi niveos aurum docuere per agros spargere qui folii se levis instar habent”.
-Philosophers have taught the importance of scattering gold in snowy fields which raise in sheets.
+Philosophi niveos aurum docuere per agros spargere qui folii se levis instar habent.
+Philosophers have taught the importance of scattering gold in snowy fields raised in sheets.